C0PEP0D/otto/paper/paper.md

 They may also shed light on how cognitive animals use olfaction to search for food and mates [@Vickers2000;@Reddy2022].

 In the source-tracking POMDP, the agent must find a source of odor hidden in a grid world.
-At each step, the agent chooses a neighbor cell where to move next.
+At each step, the agent moves to a neighbor cell.
-Once in a new cell, the agent receives an observation (odor detection) that provides some partial information on how far the source is.
+Once in a new cell, the agent receives an observation (odor detection) that provides some noisy information on its current distance to the source.
 The search terminates when the agent enters the cell containing the source.
 Solving the POMDP means finding the optimal way of choosing moves (policy) so as to reach the source in the smallest possible number of steps.

-Computating the optimal policy is not possible, and the challenge resides in finding good approximate policies.
+Computing the optimal policy is not possible, and the challenge resides in finding good approximate policies.
 A strong baseline is provided by "infotaxis", a heuristic policy devised by @Vergassola2007.
 It has become popular in robotics [@Moraud2010;@Lochmatter2010thesis] and to interpret animal searches [@Vergassola2007;@Voges2014;@Calhoun2014].

 Several variants have been proposed since [@Masson2013;@Ristic2016;@Karpas2017;@Hutchinson2018;@Chen2020], but the quest for better policies has been hindered by the lack of a trustable, open-source implementation of the source-tracking POMDP.
-Existing comparisons of policies are not reliable because no well-defined methodology for policy evaluation exists.
+Existing comparisons suffer from this lack of a common implementation.
 Besides, the recent successes of reinforcement learning for solving complex navigation problems in turbulence [@Reddy2016;@Alageshan2020] calls for an adaptation of these methods to the source-tracking POMDP.

-The target audience of OTTO consists of researchers in biophysics, applied mathematics and robotics working on optimal strategies for olfactory searches in turbulent conditions.
+The target audience of OTTO consists of researchers in biophysics, applied mathematics and robotics working on optimal strategies for olfactory searches in turbulent flows.

 # Summary